IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 | **Editor: Please add Section 9.2.6.7 as follows** |
 |---------------------------------------------------|

-#### 9.2.6.7 STX: HTTPS IUA
+#### 9.2.6.7 STX: HTTPS IUA Option

-The system will utilize server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption.
-The system will utilize the Internet User Authorization (IUA) Profile to authenticate the client application to the server (IUA Resource Server).
-See ITI TF-2: 3.19.6.6.
+Actors that support this option utilize server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption.
+An actor that supports this option shall be grouped with actors in the Internet User Authorization (IUA) Profile to authenticate a client application to the server (IUA Resource Server).
+See [ITI TF-2: 3.19.6.6](#31966-stx-https-iua)).

 | **Editor: Please add the following section to Volume 2 as follows** |
 |---------------------------------------------------------------------|

-#### 3.19.6.6 STX: HTTPS IUA
+#### 3.19.6.6 STX: HTTPS IUA Option

 This configuration utilizes server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption; and the IUA Profile to authenticate the client application to the server (IUA Resource Server).